Depending on which country you’re from, you may or may not be familiar with Easter traditions.

 Now, the gifting of chocolate eggs is commonplace, so much so that on average, Australians consume twenty chocolate eggs each over Easter!
 In fact, the consumption of chocolate over this period makes up 3.6 per cent of the total annual consumption for all of Australia!

 Visitors from non-Christian countries are sometimes bemused to see stores offering hot cross buns, when they are not available later in the year.
-Hot cross buns were traditionally eaten on Good Friday, and the Easter symbolism regards the cross in the Christian tradition.
+Hot cross buns were traditionally eaten on Good Friday, the day Jesus Christ was crucified on the cross.

 For many people, the long weekend over Easter – Good Friday to Easter Monday – means their workplace is closed for four days.
 This is an excellent opportunity to go away to the beach, the mountains, to visit relatives or fly interstate.